Last Sunday I went to Gyuto monastery to shoot a narrative film with two young monks. On my way home I stopped by Norbulingka Institute.

 This potential is a naturally occurring and innate quality of the mind.
 It is not something outside of ourselves that must be venerated from afar.

 Becoming Buddha, in one sense, is simply waking up to who we really are—knowing thyself in the ultimate sense.
 But what does this mean and how can we, as ordinary people, relate to this potential as our own?

 One way to bring this potential into a practical everyday sense is to empower yourself with confidence born of empirical insight.
 That is, check it out for yourself.

 But in order to do so, one must understand what it is that is being tested, and how to go about running the experiments.

 To answer the more technical “what is” question first:

-Relating this to the above short, Buddhist art, be they statues, paintings and whatever, reflect this optimism.
-Art, in the Buddhist world, serve as reminders of this potential showing us the path home so to speak.
+Relating this to the above short, Buddhist art, be they statues, paintings, and whatever, reflect this optimism.
+Art, in the Buddhist world, serves as a reminder of this potential showing us the path home so to speak.

 The takeaway therefore is that you do not have to look outside of yourself to find genuine flourishing.
 For you have everything you need right here.
 All you need to do is begin the process.